 Opposite Deansgate Train Station you'll find 'The Locks' - a row of swanky chain bars housed in converted railway arches.
 You'll love it or hate it.

 If you're in the mood for a treat and fancy yourself a cocktail or two and something more than pub grub, Spinningfields is home to a great selection of restaurants and bars.

 Canal Street is the heart of Manchester's famous 'Village'; a pretty, canalside cobbled street full of bars, restaurants and colourful characters.
 The summer months see the street itself take on a carnival atmosphere as revellers spill out into the bars' outdoor seating areas.

 From the cavernous Manchester Arena to the dark, intimate vibes of Night and Day Cafe, Manchester is overflowing with live music venues to suit all tastes.
 Check out an unsigned band in a local bar, or go for something totally unique at a historic venue like the Albert Hall.

-In town you'll find gigs at Soup Kitchen, Band on the Wall, Sound Control, The Ruby Lounge, The Castle Hotel and Dry Bar - you're sure to get your live music fix.
+In town you'll find gigs at Soup Kitchen, Band on the Wall, The Ruby Lounge and The Castle Hotel - you're sure to get your live music fix.
 Fans of new music should check out Now Wave, local promoters renowned for bringing the best cutting edge, alternative artists to the city.